unspokenmyth/unspokenmyth/README.md

 # Hello, I am Nishant Bagga! 👋

-Undergrad CS student specializing in **data engineering, machine learning, AI, and defensive cybersecurity**.
+Undergrad CS student specializing in data engineering, machine learning, AI, and cybersecurity.
 I develop scalable data pipelines, implement automation strategies, and create secure, impactful solutions—integrating advanced analytics with strong security practices.
-With hands-on experience in data projects and cybersecurity, I excel in collaborative environments like hackathons, driving innovation through practical application.
+Currently focusing on upskilling myself, with hands-on experience in data projects and cybersecurity—looking forward to contributing to organizations and collaborative initiatives.
+Let's connect and innovate together!

 🔭 Currently exploring big data technologies and real-time analytics.
 🌱 Learning more about distributed systems and cloud-native deployments.